 (h) Removing recording media from the recorder

-4.16 When recording media is removed from the recorder during the interview, they shall be retained and the procedures in paragraph 4.18 followed.
+4.16 Recording media which is removed from the recorder during the interview shall be retained and the procedures in paragraph 4.18 followed.

 [This paragraph does not apply to interviews recorded using a secure digital network as this does not use removable media, see 1.6(c), 7.4 and 7.14 to 7.15.]

 (i) Conclusion of interview

-4.17 At the conclusion of the interview, the suspect shall be offered the opportunity to clarify anything he or she has said and asked if there is anything they want to add.
+4.17 At the conclusion of the interview, the suspect shall be offered the opportunity to clarify anything they have said and asked if there is anything they want to add.

 4.18 At the conclusion of the interview, including the taking and reading back of any written statement, the time shall be recorded and the recording shall be stopped.
 The interviewer shall seal the master recording with a master recording label and treat it as an exhibit in accordance with force standing orders.
 The interviewer shall sign the label and ask the suspect and any third party present during the interview to sign it.
-If the suspect or third party refuse to sign the label an officer of at least inspector rank, or if not available the custody officer, shall be called into the interview room and asked, subject to paragraph 2.3, to sign it.
+If the suspect or third party refuse to sign the label an officer of at least the rank of inspector rank, or if not available the custody officer, or if the suspect has not been arrested, a sergeant, shall be called into the interview room and asked, subject to paragraph 2.3, to sign it.

 4.19 The suspect shall be handed a notice which explains:

-how the audio recording will be used
+how the audio recording will be used;

-the arrangements for access to it
+the arrangements for access to it;

-that if the person is charged or informed they will be prosecuted, a copy of the audio recording will be supplied as soon as practicable or as otherwise agreed between the suspect and the police or on the order of a court.
+that if the they are charged or informed they will be prosecuted, a copy of the audio recording will be supplied as soon as practicable or as otherwise agreed between the suspect and the police or on the order of a court.

 [Paragraphs 4.17 to 4.19 do not apply to interviews recorded using a secure digital network, see paragraphs 7.4 and 7.12 to 7.13.]